 Write Down Your Budget

 Being bad at budgeting doesn’t give you a pass on making one.
-You should still have a written or in-app budget so you can keep track of your projected income and bills, including when they’re due, and how much you have left after the priorities are taken care of.
+You should still use a budgeting app or another form of a written budget to keep track of your projected income and bills, including when they’re due, and how much you have left after the priorities are taken care of.

 After our first paycheck, we pay all of our bills and make whatever our goal student loan payment is that week (making weekly instead of monthly debt payments is clutch for paying off debt fast.)
 Then the rest of the month, we can spend whatever is left after that weekly debt payment.
 It’s what we were doing before, minus the student loan repayment.